megascatterbomb/mega_mod/README.md

 Stage 1 and 2 of Nightfall feature an overtime.
 This mod copies that logic into other maps using nothing but VScript, with some additional QoL features.

 After 10 minutes, the map enters overtime.
 If neither cart is being pushed, they will both slowly inch forward.
 Pushing either cart will result in the other cart stopping (potentially rolling backwards).
 After a further 5 minutes, all rollback zones are disabled to guarantee a winner in a reasonable timeframe.
-The mod has functions to block cart updates if the map is highjacking the cart for its own purposes (e.g. to handle crossings).
+The mod basically replaces all vanilla PLR logic, as trying to utiize existing rollback/rollforward zones, hightower elevators, crossings, map logic, etc is a pain.

 ### Map specific quirks:
 - On Hightower, rollback zones will be disabled if either cart is at the elevator and the round is in overtime.
 Unfortunately, Hightower's elevators are too jank for me to work around at this time.